 '''

-disassemble [address [address]]
+disassemble [address [address|+size]]

 '''

-address

-Specifies the address or address range.
+address Specifies an expression that evaluates to an address.
 Two address arguments specify an inclusive address range.
 If no address argument is specified then the debugger displays the disassembly for the function surrounding the program counter for the current frame.